QintingLi/SE-ResNet/README.md

 ## Project Structure

-The main components of the project are as follows:
+The project is organized into several key components:

-- **Data Preparation**: Splits the dataset into training and validation sets.
+- **Data Preparation**: Handles the splitting of the dataset into training and validation sets.
-- **Model Definition**: Defines the ResNet model with SE Attention blocks.
+- **Model Definition**: Defines the ResNet model architecture, incorporating SE Attention blocks.
 - **Training Script**: Trains the model using the prepared dataset.
-- **Evaluation Script**: Evaluates the model on the validation set.
+- **Evaluation Script**: Evaluates the model's performance on the validation set.
-- **Prediction Script**: Performs inference on new images.
+- **Prediction Script**: Provides inference capabilities for new images.

 ## Setup

-1. **Mount Google Drive**: The project assumes that you're using Google Colab.
-Start by mounting your Google Drive to access datasets and save model weights.
+1. **Mount Google Drive**: The project assumes you're using Google Colab.
+Start by mounting your Google Drive to access the datasets and save model weights.

 2. **Prepare Dataset**:
-   - Ensure your dataset is in your Google Drive in a directory named `dataset_42028assg2_24708935`.
+   - Place your dataset in your Google Drive.
-   - The dataset should be unzipped and contain subdirectories for each class of animals.
+   - Ensure the dataset is unzipped and organized into subdirectories representing each animal class.

 3. **Model Files**:
-   - Download the pre-trained weights (`resnet34-pre.pth`) and `class_indices.json` from your Google Drive.
+   - Download the pre-trained weights like (`resnet34-pre.pth`) and `class_indices.json` from Google Drive to use them in training and evaluation. (just a example)

 ## Usage

 ### Data Preparation

-Run the following command to copy and prepare the dataset:
+First, copy the dataset from Google Drive to your Colab environment:

 ```python
 !cp -r /content/gdrive/MyDrive/dataset_42028assg2_24708935/ ./dataset
 ```

-Then, use the script to split the dataset into training and validation sets:
+Then, execute the script to split the dataset into training and validation sets:

 ```python
 python split_dataset.py